Sometimes a good Spanish movie is just what you need in class.

 Book of Life (PG, 1h 35min)

-A colorful and delightful movie, El Libro de Vida introduces viewers to the holiday traditions through a tale of love vs. family expectations.
-(Find some amazing activities to go with the movie here from Kara Jacobs.)
+A colorful and delightful movie, El Libro de Vida introduces viewers to holiday traditions through a tale of love vs. family expectations.
+(Find activities to go with the movie here)

 Themes: Mexico, Day of the Dead